 It was to include a tall tower to house a solar boiler, optimised solar field design and optimisation software that would allow mirrors to track the sun in two dimensions and reflect sunlight to the boilers.

 LPT uses around 33% less land compared with a typical photovoltaic (PV) farm or a parabolic trough solar thermal plant.

-Coupled with LPT, Hidden Hills Solar plants were to be installed with a molten salt system, which is an innovative heat storage solution.
+Coupled with LPT, the Hidden Hills Solar plants were to be installed with a molten salt system, which is an innovative heat storage solution.

 This molten salt system allows heat to be stored and released to create steam after sunset.
 The system includes placing two tanks of molten salt at the base of each power tower.
 Depending on the heat storage needs, a percentage of the generated steam will be diverted to a heat exchanger to increase the salt’s temperature.

 Grid network for Hidden Hills solar power facilities

 The Hidden Hills Solar plants were planned to be connected to a new substation through a 9.7 miles (15.6km) single-circuit 230kV transmission line.
 From there, power would have been transferred to Pahrump community and the existing Eldorado substation through a 230kV backfeed and a 500kV transmission line.